 - Undergraduate Creative Activity, Research & Scholarship (U-CARS)

 For a list of the credit-bearing activities that satisfy the EL requirement, logon to Naznet and view the courses with the 'Experiential Learning' attribute.
-Currently, Partners for Learning (a non-credit bearing activity) will also satisfy the requirement.

 Check out some examples of Experiential Learning experiences below!